pyapp-kit/psygnal/README.md

 Pure python implementation of Qt-style Signals, with (optional) signature and type checking, and support for threading.

+> Note: this library does _not_ require Qt.
+It just implements a similar pattern of inter-object communication with loose coupling.

 ## Usage

 ### Install